 21. Why do we punish undocumented immigrants but not the people who hire them to avoid paying people like you higher wages?

 21a.
-If you believe in “family values,” why do you support senselessly cruel and unnavigable immigration policies that tear families apart?
-For example, if a parent, spouse, or children are citizens, shouldn’t the entire family be granted citizenship?
+If you believe in “family values,” why do you support senselessly cruel and unnavigable immigration policies that tear families apart and punish their children?

 22. 97 percent of scientists agree that climate change is a major threat and that it is caused by humans.
 Your community is likely among those that will be affected.
 Why don’t you believe them?